Tullverket

 Can I be exempt from customs duty for personal belongings that I send before I move?

-• Certify that you intend to move permanently within six months
+• certify that you intend to move permanently within six months (immigration)

-• provide security for customs duty, VAT and other taxes
+• provide a guarantee for customs duty, VAT and other taxes

 • provide a customs declaration and the declaration for customs exemption.

 You can also be exempt from paying customs duty for personal belongings sent ahead if you are forced by professional commitments to leave your normal residence outside of the EU without moving directly to Sweden or another EU country.
 In that case, you undertake to move to Sweden within a certain period, which is specified considering the circumstances.
-Swedish Customs makes an assessment on whether you need to provide security.
+Swedish Customs makes an assessment on whether you need to provide a guarantee.
+The same applies to returnees.

 Can I be exempt from duty for personal belongings that I import after moving to Sweden?

-As an immigrant, you can be exempt from duty after your move, if you import your belongings within one year from the day you relocated to Sweden.
+Yes, you may be exempt from duty after your move, if you import your belongings within one year from the day you relocated to Sweden.

 Can I be exempt from customs duty for belongings that I will be using in another EU country?